Course overview

 Course learning outcomes

-- Explore aspects of cultural diversity and the importance of inclusive practices as applied to organisations and communities
+- Evaluate aspects of cultural diversity and inclusive practices as applied to organisations or communities to the standards of cultural safety.

-- Demonstrate advanced understanding of psychological approaches as they relate to Aboriginal and Torres Strait Islander populations and communities
+- Critically assess psychological approaches for their relevance and cultural responsiveness to Aboriginal and Torres Strait Islander populations and communities.

 Degree list